 Adaptability and innovation are the keys to success in a rapidly changing market

-Recent studies estimate sales of consumer packaged goods (CPG) will reach more than $14 Trillion by 2020.
+Recent studies estimate sales of consumer packaged goods (CPG) will reach more than $14 Trillion next year.
 From any perspective, that's a number too huge to ignore.
 However, the industry has its troubles and if there’s one industry that has felt the full pain of market disruption in recent years, it's CPG.

 In a highly-competitive market, powerful retailers and decreasing margins characterize the industry.
 Larger players have a distinct advantage, they command greater influence with retailers and can more easily modify pricing.
 However, they have been losing market share to small to mid-sized CPG companies who are more able to rapidly adapt to consumer trends and the fact that consumer preference has switched to a more local model.